tibor309/webtop/README.md

 > [!WARNING]
 > This desktop will be removed soon!
 Existing builds of the image are going to be still available on the GitHub Container Registry.
 Please migrate over to the [linuxserver.io][lswebtop] image or use another desktop.

-To use this desktop, change the docker image tag to `kubuntu`.
+To use this desktop, change the docker image tag to `xubuntu`.
 For setup options and configuration, check the [main page][main].